aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-images-different-formats/_index.md

 Just replace `BarCodeImageFormat.JPEG` with the appropriate enum and adjust the file extension in the filename.

+## Bulk barcode generation

+When you need to produce hundreds or thousands of labels, you can place the above steps inside a loop and reuse the same `BarcodeGenerator` instance.
+Aspose.BarCode is thread‑safe, so you can also parallelise the operation with Java’s `ExecutorService` for **bulk barcode generation** without sacrificing performance.

 ## Common Use Cases

 - **Inventory management** – generate product barcodes on the fly for labeling.
 - **Ticketing systems** – create QR or Code‑128 tickets that encode event details.
 - **Payment processing** – embed payment codes (e.g., GS1 DataBar) into receipts.
 - **Document automation** – add barcodes to PDFs, invoices, or shipping manifests.

 ## Common Issues and Solutions